- How we collect Personal Information;

 "Partner or School" means a school, school district, or organization of schools or school districts for which Heartland provides the Services.

 "Personal Information" means information about you that specifically identifies you or, when combined with other information we have, can be used to identify you.
-This includes the following types of information: (1) contact information, including your name, postal addresses, email addresses, social networking website user account names, telephone numbers, or other addresses at which you are able to receive communications; (2) financial information, including information collected from you as needed to process payments and to administer your participation in the Services.
-We collect such information as your payment card number, expiration date, and card verification number; and (3) demographic information.
+This includes the following types of information: (1) contact information, including your name, postal addresses, email addresses, telephone numbers, or other addresses at which you are able to receive communications; (2) financial information, including information collected from you as needed to process payments and to administer your participation in the Services.
+We collect such information as your payment card number, expiration date, and card verification number; and (3) demographic information related to billing.
+For certain school districts, you as the parent of a student may also provide the student’s (1) first and last names, (2) student identification number and (3) school attending.

 "Pixel Tags and Web Beacons" means tiny graphic images placed on website pages or in our emails that allow us to determine whether you have performed specific actions.